googleapis/java-texttospeech/README.md

 Quickstart
 ----------
-If you are using Maven with Bom, Add this to your pom.xml file.
+If you are using Maven with a BOM, add this to your pom.xml file.
 ```xml
 <dependencyManagement>
  <dependencies>